fluxcd/flux2/docs/release/controllers.md

 provided as part of the controller changelog.

 A beta version API becomes deprecated once a subsequent beta or stable API version is released.
-A deprecated beta version is subject to removal after a six months period.
+A deprecated beta version is subject to removal after a six-months period.

 ### Stable version